AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Bit Manipulation:
 - Solved Minimum Bit Flips to Convert Number on leetcode with tc of O(n^2) and sc of O(1) Beats 100.00% in runtime and 33.62% in Memory with JavaScript

+### day 78 of #100DaysOfCode
+- Adding event log system in the backend of RTPS video web app to make it more maintainable
+- Learning Bit Manipulation

+#### Bit Manipulation:
+- Solved Minimum Number of Operations to Make Array XOR Equal to K on leetcode with tc of O(n^2) and sc of O(1) Beats 78.99% in runtime and 64.68% in Memory with JavaScript